-One of the ways you may be able to lower your overall tax liability is to arrange a settlement through a tax Offer in Compromise.
-It’s important to understand that every taxpayer will not be able to achieve this outcome, but those who qualify may be able to save significantly.
-The best way to know for sure is to seek Offer in Compromise help from Polston Tax Resolution and Accounting.
+One of the ways you may be able to lower your overall tax liability is to arrange a settlement with the IRS called an Offer in Compromise.
+It’s important to understand that every taxpayer will not be able to achieve this outcome, but those who qualify may be able to save significantly!
+The best way to know for sure is to ask a tax professional for help.
+Call us at 844-841-9857 or click on the CONTACT US button below to fill out the form so we can reach out!

 How does an Offer in Compromise work?
 If a taxpayer cannot afford to pay back the taxes he or she owes and doesn’t have any significant assets, the IRS may accept an Offer in Compromise to recoup as much as it can – even if that means settling for less than the actual tax bill.

 An Offer in Compromise attorney can help you throughout the entire process so you can provide the necessary records and ensure your offer is reviewed.
-Contact us today at 844-806-2648 to schedule a free consultation.
-You can also fill out our confidential contact form to proceed.
+Contact us today!
+You can also fill out our confidential contact form below.